-Pursuant to the ESA, the use of air guns during testing activities as described under Alternative 2 will have no effect on Indiana bats, northern long-eared bats, piping plover critical habitat, piping plovers, roseate terns, or red knots.
+Pursuant to the ESA, the use of air guns during testing activities as described under Alternative 2 will have no effect on Indiana bats, northern long-eared bats, piping plovers, roseate terns, red knots, or piping plover critical habitat.
 The use of air guns during testing activities as described under Alternative 2 may affect Bermuda petrels.
-The Navy will consult with the USFWS as required by Section 7(a)(2) of the ESA in that regard.